peter-marriott/docker-aws-sam/README.md

 | Python libraries      | use `pip install` requirements scripts    |
 |                       | Windows Powershell `requirements.ps1`     |

 Install python virtual env.
-If required add an alias to powershell profile so it is easy to switch to it.
-Warning this means changing powershell execution policy as admin user.
+When using this in Powershell to run the _Activate_ script the powershell execution policy has to be changed to allow non signed scripts to be run.

 ```powershell
 cd ~